ngivanyh/RustProj/README.md

 primenum: ask any under 64bit number and it will tell you if it's prime or not

 todo: a fully fledged todo list manager that you can use to make todos (in progress)

+rust-shortcuts: a cargo crate thst can tidy up your code!